-- Steroids, to relieve swelling
+- Steroids, to relieve swelling.

-- Anticonvulsants, to prevent or control seizures
+- Anticonvulsants, to prevent or control seizures.

-- Radiation therapy, to destroy tumor tissue that cannot be removed with surgery or to kill cancer cells that may remain after surgery, or when surgery is not possible
+- Radiation therapy, to destroy tumor tissue that cannot be removed with surgery or to kill cancer cells that may remain after surgery, or when surgery is not possible.

-- Chemotherapy, to kill cancer cells
+- Chemotherapy, to kill cancer cells.

-- Brachytherapy, to destroy tumor cells from the inside (internal radiation therapy)
+- Brachytherapy, to destroy tumor cells from the inside (internal radiation therapy).

-- Bevacizumab (avastin), a biologic drug that blocks the growth of blood vessels that feed tumors
+- Bevacizumab (avastin), a biologic drug that blocks the growth of blood vessels that feed tumors.

 Surgical and Other Procedures

 Surgery is the most common treatment.
 To remove a brain tumor, a neurosurgeon performs a craniotomy, which involves making an opening in the skull.
 If the tumor cannot be at least partially removed, the surgeon may perform a biopsy, in which a small piece of the tumor is removed so that a pathologist can examine it under a microscope to determine the type of cancer cells.
-This necessary information helps determine other forms of treatment.
+This necessary information helps doctors prescribe other forms of treatment.

 Physicians may insert a shunt to drain cerebrospinal fluid.
 A shunt is a long, thin tube placed in the brain and then threaded under the skin to another part of the body, usually the abdomen.
 It works like a drainpipe, allowing excess fluid to be carried away from the brain and absorbed in the abdomen.
 Scientists are also developing therapies such as targeted toxins.